noloerino/eye-fuzz/README.md

 ### Replaying a JQF/Zest-Generated Input
-To load an input (whether previously saved by eye-fuzz or produced by a Zest fuzzing session), drag the file into the `savedInputs` directory.
+To load an input (whether previously saved by eye-fuzz or produced by a Zest fuzzing session), drag the file into the `saved_inputs` directory.
 After refreshing the page, select the file name from the "Load input file" dropdown and hit `Load`.

 ## Settings and Controls